josh-wassum/pandas_project/README.md

 * Ability to select the which Macros you would like to compare.
 * Ability to export charts created directly to a PowerPoint file.
-* Create averages for the entire dataset of each Macro.